73 Notable alumni of

 -

-Nina Hudson Turner is an American educator and politician.
+Nina Turner is an American politician and television personality.
 A member of the Democratic Party, she was a Cleveland City Council member from 2006 to 2008 and a member of the Ohio Senate from 2008 until 2014.
 Turner was the Democratic nominee for Ohio Secretary of State in 2014, but lost in the general election against incumbent Jon Husted, receiving 35.5 percent of the vote.
+A self-described democratic socialist, her politics have been variously described as progressive, left-wing, or far-left.

 -